Health Stories

 Further Investigations and Treatment

-The surgery implanted 14-screws in this spinal cord – an extremely rare & highly commendable feat by the doctors at Gleneagles Global Hospitals.
+The surgery implanted 14-screws in this spinal cord – an extremely rare & highly commendable feat by the doctors at Gleneagles Hospital.
 The patient has made exceptionally good progress and recovery from the surgery and it wasn’t long before he left for his home on his own two feet.
 The minimally access surgery on a patient of that age & co-morbidity is an exceptional achievement.

-Dr. Vishal Peshattiwar consultant for Endoscopic & Minimally Invasive Spine Surgeries at Gleneagles Global Hospitals said, “We were delighted when post the surgery patient said that pain he is feeling after the surgery is much less as compared to the one he was in, prior to the surgery.
+Dr. Vishal Peshattiwar consultant for Endoscopic & Minimally Invasive Spine Surgeries at Gleneagles Hospital said, “We were delighted when post the surgery patient said that pain he is feeling after the surgery is much less as compared to the one he was in, prior to the surgery.
 It was gratifying to see him go home walking as he had come to us on a stretcher and was on bed a month prior to that.

 Recovery and Post-treatment Prognosis